wangby511/System-Design-Architecture-and-Infra/design-common.md

 ## Common Component

+### Decouple

-Use a queue - de-coupling the services and act as a buffer in case throttling
+Use a queue - de-coupling the services and act as a buffer in case throttling.

+A common solution is to use/adopt a message queue (Kafka) to decouple producers and consumers.
+This makes the whole process asynchronous and producers/consumers can be scaled independently.

-## Normal Follow Ups
+## Normal Questions

 Scaling database - vertical vs horizontal